Bill Gates Says He's Sorry About Control-Alt-Delete - Slashdot

 back in my dos/windows days (long ago) i didnt mind ctrl-alt-delete at all, frankly dont see why people make a big deal of it.

-People with disabilities (Score:1)
+People with disabilities (Score:2)

 Re: (Score:2)